 Welcome to Age Your Deer (ageyourdeer.com) where you can have your deer accurately aged.
 This site is designed to enhance your deer hunting experience.
-How you may ask does correctly aging my buck or doe do that?
+How you may ask does correctly aging your buck or doe do that?

 Well trophies come in all shapes and sizes and yes even ages.
 Because many of the bucks taken each year are immature (60% - 65% are 1 ½ years of age), finding out that the deer you've harvested is older and perhaps very old can be very cool.

-A second method of aging deer is the method we offer here at Whitetail Labs, it's called the cross sectioning (cementum) method.
+A second method of aging deer is the method we offer here at Whitetail LAB, it's called the cross sectioning (cementum) method.
 It requires the two middle incisors located in the center of the whitetails lower jaw.
 After a series of lab procedures the rings of growth are exposed.
 Each ring represents a year of growth, much like the rings of a tree.
 The reason the cementum-aging rings develop is unclear to wildlife biologists, perhaps it's the stress of the rut or physical changes in preparation for winter.
 However the rings are generally easy to count.
 One ring equals one year of age.

 To find out all about cementum-aging click on on the menu bars on the top.

 Many hunters are just becoming familiar with cementum-aging and its potential as a tool whether for finding out how old that trophy buck really is or for quality deer management.
 Here are some comments by wildlife biologists, QDMA members, and others who want an accurate age for their deer.

 “Tooth wear aging is not a very accurate technique for deer over 2 ½ years of age.
 I recommend cementum Aging to anyone who has an older deer and genuinely wants to know how old it is! “ - John Ozoga- a widely read outdoor writer and wildlife biologist that was the Research Editor for Deer and Deer Hunting magazine.